Generic Name: infliximab

 |General information about Renflexis

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Renflexis for a condition for which it was not prescribed.
 Do not give Renflexis to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about Renflexis.
 You can ask your doctor or pharmacist for information about Renflexis that is written for health professionals.

-What are the ingredients in Renflexis?
+|What are the ingredients in Renflexis?

 Manufactured by: Samsung Bioepis Co., Ltd., 107, Cheomdan-daero, Yeonsu-gu, Incheon, 21987, Republic of Korea